Educational Student Stipend Regulation 313

 |Responsible Offices:||Controller's Office|

-This policy applies to all departments utilizing educational stipends to support students as well as the students receiving stipends.
+This regulation applies to all departments utilizing educational stipends to support students as well as the students receiving stipends.

 1. Only enrolled students in the University are eligible to receive a student stipend.